schneider-simon/Hermes/README.md

 Hermes
 ======

-A fully featured messaging package for Laravel 4.
-(Working to make it fit for 5)
+A fully featured messaging package for Laravel 4, 5 and 5.1.

 You can have conversations between multiple users to build a messenger with rooms or just a private 1to1 message system.